 - 1987's movie The Princess Academy by Bruce A. Block.
 Being about a Swiss boarding school for rich ladies, princesses here are more of the Mafia Princess kind.
 However, the main character, Cindy, is a typical poor commoner and out of place student who's attending on a scholarship.

-- The Tiara Club is a children book series revolving around a princesses boarding academy.
-The teachers being kings, queens and fairies, this is set in Medieval European Fantasy times though princesses's clothes on covers are pretty modern.
-The pupils get or loose "tiara points" depending on their behavior (in sister Princes School, it's crown points).
-The narrator change in every book; the first of them, Princess Charlotte, notice with shock she is supposed to sleep in mundane cotton bedsheets instead of silk ones, among others things.
-The Princess academy is especially designed to learn to princesses how is life outside a palace.
+- The Tiara Club is a children's book series revolving around a princesses' boarding academy.
+The teachers being kings, queens and fairies, this is set in Medieval European Fantasy times, though the princesses' clothes on the covers are pretty modern.
+The pupils get or lose "tiara points" depending on their behavior (in the sister Princes' School, it's crown points).
+The narrator changes in every book; the first of them, Princess Charlotte, notices with shock that she is supposed to sleep in mundane cotton bedsheets instead of silk ones, among other things.
+The Princess academy is especially designed to teach princesses how life is outside a palace.

-- In the French children novel The Masqued Prince, the titular character investigate on a series of sabotages that happened in a royal Two-Teacher School.
-The culprit turn out to be a little witch infiltrated among princesses.
+- In the French children's novel The Masqued Prince, the titular character investigates a series of sabotages that happened in a royal Two-Teacher School.
+The culprit turns out to be a little witch infiltrated among the princesses.

 - Princess School by Jane B. Mason.
 Said school is attended by Fairy Tale princesses, such as Cinderella , Sleeping Beauty, and Snow White.

-- The album Gothic Lolita◊ by François Amoretti is as the title suggest about the opening of a Elegant Gothic Lolita school.
-However the expression "modern princesses" is often used to design said gothic lolitas, and even the academy is once called a princesses school.
-No wonder why: it's set in a manor with a Bizarrchitecture, have weekly Dances and Balls, and turn out to have been built on princess Cinderella's tomb.
+- The album Gothic Lolita◊ by François Amoretti is, as the title suggests, about the opening of a Elegant Gothic Lolita school.
+However the expression "modern princesses" is often used to design said gothic lolitas, and even the academy is once called a princesses' school.
+No wonder: it's set in a manor with a Bizarrchitecture, has weekly Dances and Balls, and turns out to have been built on princess Cinderella's tomb.

 - In Royal Princess Academy: Dragons Dreams, Princess Emma does not fit in the mold of the school.
 (Also attended by Rapunzel) She secretly dreams of becoming a Dragon Rider.

-- In Princess in Training by Tammi Sauer, it's in the boot camp version that Viola Louise Hassenfeffer is sent; due to her Tomboy Princess behavior.
+- In Princess in Training by Tammi Sauer, it's to the boot camp version that Viola Louise Hassenfeffer is sent, due to her Tomboy Princess behavior.

 - In The School For Good And Evil, the school for Good teaches every girl how to be a princess, but only a few graduate into this in fairy tales afterwards.
 Most are children of former heroines, and already have the title.
 Not to mention the pink uniforms, Bright Castle-like building, or nymphs and fairies to serve everyone.

-- The Princess Bride: In order to marry Prince Humperdick, Buttercup have to attend royalty school for three years, and is given the title of Princess of Hammersmith (which was part of the Florinese property but nobody ever paid attention to it) because the Prince couldn't marry a commoner.
+- The Princess Bride: In order to marry Prince Humperdinck, Buttercup has to attend royalty school for three years, and is given the title of Princess of Hammersmith (which was part of the Florinese property but nobody ever paid attention to it) because the Prince couldn't marry a commoner.

 - Girl Genius: The baron's school onboard Castle Wulfenbach.
 The baron, who is also dictator of most of Europe, takes the children of the rulers of every province he has conquered to go to school.
 While the children's parents and the older children are well aware that they are there to guarantee their parents' good behavior, they are given a first-class education (both general education and in statecraft) and encouraged to become Royals Who Actually Do Something (to subvert Deadly Decadent Court) and make friends (so they will become more reluctant to go to war with each other when they inherit their respective thrones).